Kilimanjaro Logistics

 Single rooms

 For an additional fee, single rooms are available on advance notice only.
+See above under trip costs & money.

 Food

 We strive to have a healthy and diverse menu with lots of fresh food.
-Our chefs are trained in hygienic cooking and many have worked in the the hospitality trade in traditional hotels.
+Our chefs are trained in hygienic cooking and have worked in the the hospitality trade in traditional hotels.
 Fresh fruits are washed with boiled water and peeled.
 Breakfasts include a cooked cereal (oats/millet/corn), eggs, toast, and a sausage or bacon.
 Fresh fruit is served multiple times per day.
 Lunches are soups, salads, and cooked chicken or fish.
 Dinners are cooked grains, meats and vegetables.
 We have 2 resupplies during the trip, allowing fresh foods to come in and rubbish to be carried out.
 At breakfast each morning, some local trail snacks will be passed out as well.

 Vegetarian options are always available.